 I know this seems nice, but it’s really just a sales-driven approach to get you to buy more than you might need.
 The only thing it will guarantee is that your wifi network will fail before you even power anything on.

 Your school wireless network isn’t one size fits all.
 We always say the application drives the infrastructure, or what you’re trying to do will dictate what you need to support those goals.
 A lot goes into designing for wireless, from building materials and layouts to the types and numbers of devices being used as well as their applications.
 Not to mention there’s a whole lot of complex math and protocols that far exceed any “magical” ratios.

 Myth 2 – WiFi is Easily Scalable

 At home, I can stream the big game on my smart TV while watching YouTube videos on my smartphone, while 4 buddies of mine and I are checking our fantasy football scores on 4 different tablets, oh and we're all using Twitter as well.
 All of this is done flawlessly with one single router.

 So, imagine what you could do with 10 routers!

 Home routers are just that, made for your home, they were never intended to support large environments like classrooms, hallways, and auditoriums.
 School environments consist of multiple users and multiple devices, running a multitude of applications that require enterprise or commercial-grade wireless access points.

 Second, proper scalability again involves math and complex engineering through the use of sophisticated software and a lot of experience.
 In other words, leave this to professional wifi service providers who you what they’re doing.

 Myth 3 – More Access Points Equals More Capacity

-All access points share the same frequency with all of the client devices.
-This means that by adding more AP’s in the same frequency (meaning they can see each other) will lower your capacity.
+All-access points share the same frequency with all of the client devices.
+This means that adding more AP’s in the same frequency (meaning they can see each other) will lower your capacity.